caseyanderson/workshops/arduino_scale/arduino_scale.md

 }
 ```

-# scaling up
+# scaling up / object orientation

-A few issues in the above:
+If we need more than one timer, we will have to duplicate a large amount of variables (which ones would we need to duplicate?).
+Since this would lead to a lot of unnecessary typing, and part of the reason we are learning this stuff is to be smart about how lazy we are, we need to find a different approach to blink two LED's via two separate timers:

-* if we need more than one timer, we will have to duplicate a large amount of variables (which ones would we need to duplicate?).
-Since this would lead to a lot of unnecessary typing, and part of the reason we are learning this stuff is to be smart about how lazy we are, we need to find a different approach to blink two LED's via two separate timers.
+### object Orientation to the rescue!!

 Here is one solution to converting our  `millis()` timer into a reusable function.
 It uses a totally different design pattern than what we have been looking at in Arduino, so take some time to try to figure it out/play with it.
 How does this work?